 MOBILE HOMES: Mobile homes sold new on or after July 1, 1980, are subject to property taxation.
 Most mobile homes sold prior to July 1, 1980, are not taxed by the county, but are registered annually with the State Department of Housing and Community Development (HCD).
 A mobile home placed upon a permanent foundation is subject to property taxation regardless of the date first sold new.
 Mobile home owners subject to property taxes may be eligible for the Homeowner's Exemption and the State Tax Assistance Programs.
 BOATS AND AIRPLANES:

 The El Dorado County Assessor’s office offers a free program for filing property statements electronically through a secure Internet site.
 If you are required to file a 571-L Business Property Statement, or a 571-A Agricultural Property Statement, you are eligible to file electronically.
-Property statements are due on April 1 for 2022, but are granted a grace period through May 9 to file without penalty.
+Property statements are due on April 3 for 2023, but are granted a grace period through May 8 to file without penalty.
 Late-filers and those needing to submit amended statements may file electronically through May 31.
 After that, late-filers must complete a paper statement, which will be available from the Forms section of this website.
-For any questions related to business personal property, please contact our office at 530-621-5716.
+For any questions related to business personal property, look through our FAQ's: Business Personal Property (edcgov.us) or please contact our office at 530-621-5716.

 UNSECURED TAX ASSESSMENT INFORMATION: GENERAL INFORMATION: Taxable unsecured property located in El Dorado County on the lien date (January 1) is inventoried and assessed by the County Assessor.
 Each year, aircraft and business owners are sent a request to file a Property Statement.
 Additionally, all owners of boats valued at $100,000 or more, as well as all business owners with business personal property valued at $100,000 or more, are required by the State to report these assets to the Assessor’s office whether or not a request is sent.
 Please contact the Assessor’s office if you’re in doubt, as penalties are assessed for failure to file (530-621-5726; 530-621-5716).
 Assessments are issued to the last known address reported to the Assessor.
 Assessments are released to the Auditor’s office in July and a tax bill is calculated, issued, and mailed to the address on the tax roll.
 Unsecured property sold or disposed of after the lien date is taxable for the full year.
 The law does not provide for proration of the tax assessment.
 For information about disputing a bill, please click here.